srid2701/srid2701.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a first-year at Yale University studying physics and statistics.
-I am usually working on random side projects and have worked with a variety of technologies, from radio telescopes to machine learning algorithms.
+I am usually working on random side projects.
+These include a variety of technologies, from radio telescopes to machine learning algorithms.

 My academic interests are in applied statistics and cosmology.
 In highschool, I was a USA International Astronomy Olympiad team member (Honorable Mention) and radio astronomy researcher.
 You can read my CV {{% staticref "files/SriCV.pdf" %}}here{{% /staticref %}}.